tidymodels/recipes/tests/testthat/_snaps/basics.md

       bake(rec, newdata = biomass)
     Condition
       Error in `bake()`:
-      ! 'new_data' must be either a data frame or NULL.
+      ! `new_data` must be either a data frame or NULL.
 No value is not allowed.

 # tunable arguments at prep-time